vakila/automerge.github.io/docs/how-it-works/sync.md

 In this example, we show data on two peers.
 If we imagine in some past synchronization exchange both peers synchronized and wound up with "shared heads" of `[a1, b1]`.
 This is the "greatest common document".
 To synchronize the two nodes, peer `a` would encode their local changes `[a2, a3]` into a Bloom filter and send them to `b`.

 Upon receipt, `b` would check the Bloom filter for each of its local changes beginning with `b2`.
 Once it found a change `a` was missing, it would assume all subsequent changes should be sent.
-Thus 99% of the time (as we noted, the Bloom filter is probabalistic), it would send all the changes `a` needed.
+Thus 99% of the time (as we noted, the Bloom filter is probabilistic), it would send all the changes `a` needed.
 The remaining 1% of the time, it would mistakenly not send `b2`, but rather begin sending changes with `b3`.
 In this case, upon receiving those changes, `a` would see that it was still missing the `b2` dependency for `b3` and explicitly request it.

 ### Error Recovery
 Finally, Automerge helps recover failed peer nodes by resetting the list of `sharedHeads` in the document and beginning sync again from scratch.
 This can come in handy if one of the peers crashes after confirming data but before writing it to disk.